 - processed snacks

-- most desserts
+- store-bought desserts

-Ways to add more movement to everyday routines include:
+Ways to add more daily movement include:

-- parking further from the door
+- parking further away and walking the extra distance

 - walking during lunch